PrepperAlmanac/Raspberry-Pi-3/README.md

 ---

-# Connect to the Raspberry Pi 3 via ethernet
+## Connect to the Raspberry Pi 3 via ethernet

 ---

-# Configure the Raspberry Pi 3
+## Configure the Raspberry Pi 3

 ---

-# Connect to the Raspberry Pi 3 via wifi
+## Connect to the Raspberry Pi 3 wifi hotspot

 ---

-# Access Calibre
+## Connect to the Raspberry Pi 3 via SSH

 ---

+# Using the Raspberry Pi 3's services

+---

+## Connect to the Raspberry Pi 3 via VNC

+---

+## Access Calibre

+---

-# Access Openstreet Maps
+## Access Openstreet Maps

+---

+## Access Wikipedia

+---